n00b69/woa-dipper/guide/nopc.md

 # Running Windows on the Xiaomi Mi 8

-## Thiss method very unstable, we dont recommend to use
+## This method very unstable, we dont recommend to use

 ## Installing Windows without a PC